Skip to main content

 Task 4: Creating a DNS Config Profile with recursion enabled

-Task 5: Applying the DNS Config Profile to the service instances
+Task 5: Associating the DNS Config Profile with the DNS service instances

-Task 6: Validating recursive DNS on a client
+Task 6: Verifying recursive DNS resolution on clients

 Solutions